danchimento/react-bootstrap-template/README.md

 ## Design Notes
 All icons should be available locally, however there is a FontAwesome script in the index file that can be used to access unstyled icons.

-There is currently no view configured for mobile devices, there will be a separate screen configured to indicate that the user's screen is too small for the demo's inital deployment